-"CIDFAC" means the California Industrial Development Financing Advisory Commission.
 "CIEDB" means the California Infrastructure and Economic Development Bank.

 "Cash Flow Permanent Bond" means a bond where the identified payment source is based on cash flow availability in the form of residual payments and that are issued for the purposes of providing permanent financing that (i) does not meet CDLAC's Debt Service Coverage Ratio requirement in Section 5193 and that, (ii) together with all other Bonds not meeting CDLAC's Debt Service Coverage Ratio requirements in Section 5193 (if any), exceed 5% of the total project cost.